-The name Penn Daw is closely linked with the history of the CBC and should be incorporated and celebrated as part of new developments to build the sense of place.
+The name Penn Daw is derived from two men who built and operated the Penn-Daw Motor Hotel beginning in the 1920s.
+The name should be incorporated and celebrated as part of new developments to build the sense of place.
 More information on the history of the name Penn Daw can be found in The Virginia Room at The City of Fairfax Regional Library.